 Pik

-lower than the fas price (pik > pik).
+lower than the FAS price (pik > pik).
 Taking into account this constraint in the estimate implies that the error term should be always positive.
 We ensure that this constraint is fulfilled by specifying the error term as follows:

 Pik